Hi there! I'm Duncan White, an experienced professional Unix programmer.

 I first read the lovely (black cover) first edition of Programming Pearls in the late 1980s, and was very impressed by the dry humour and gentle wit with which Bentley guides you into each problem, and how he then unpacks it carefully and clearly investigates all the alternatives.
 He includes lots of working (and non-working) C code for you to try, and adds an extensive set of problems to each chapter for you to think about yourself, and sometimes adds a sidebar where another of his colleagues came up with an even better algorithm or solution to a cool problem.

-The second edition is rather larger, adding lots more C++ examples which tend to add clutter (you can tell I'm not a huge C++ fan), but also adding a new chapter and usefully expanding some of the other columns.
+Unfortunately, someone borrowed my first cover version, and never returned it.
+A few years later, I bought the second edition, which is rather larger, adding lots more C++ examples which tend to add clutter (you can tell I'm not a huge C++ fan), but also adding a new chapter and usefully expanding some of the other columns.

 Bentley is particularly strong on practical algorithm design and optimization (part 2 of the book), emphasizing how much the choice of algorithm and data structure (and especially how you choose to implement your data structure) can overwhelm all other changes, how code profiling is essential to guide useful optimization, and how flexible you need to be while optimizing and analyzing your optimizations (he switches repeatedly and fruitfully from tabular to graphical output during his analyses).